Find out which French visa or permit you need to visit, live, work or study in France.

 For more information, see our guide to permanent residence visas in France.

-If you have a long-stay visa that also acts as residence permit, you should contact the OFII with a completed OFII residence form (in French), make an appointment for an interview and medical examination, and pay your residence taxes.
-You may be tested on you French language skills.
+If you have a long-stay visa that also acts as residence permit, you should contact the OFII with a completed OFII residence form (in French), make a French visa appointment for an interview and medical examination, and pay your residence taxes.
+You may be tested on your French language skills.

 The OFII will put a sticker put into your passport to prove that you are living legally in France.
-If your visa bears the words 'carte de séjour à soliciter’, you must go to the préfecture to apply for a residence permit.
+If your visa bears the words ‘carte de séjour à soliciter’, you must go to the préfecture to apply for a residence permit within two months.

-If you want to extend your visa/permit, then you must apply to your local préfecture (administrative offices representing the government at a local level) for an extension (prolongation de visa), within two months of expiry, together with supporting documents (e.g. proof of continuing employment).
+If you want to extend your visa/permit, then you must apply to your local préfecture for an extension (prolongation de visa), within two months of expiry, together with supporting documents (e.g. proof of continuing employment).

 If the purpose of your stay changes, then you must contact the préfecture to apply for a new residence permit.